Written by Atorina Saliba / Image by Jakoz Idzie

 A man should be wary to go up against a young, sturdy bull – no matter his legacy.
 The case is similar to that of the old and foolish Wallace Stevens, who dares to take on Hemingway.

 It’s 1936, and the seemingly conspicuous poet Stevens runs his mouth at a party in Key West, challenging Hemingway’s manhood.
 The unsuspecting pair of ears that catches this tongue-wagging is none other than Hemingway’s darling sister Ura, who promptly reports back to her brother.

-This is hardly a fair fight, but poor mister Hemingway cannot be to put to blame for protecting his good name.
+This is hardly a fair fight, but poor mister Hemingway cannot be put to blame for protecting his good name.
 Stevens is fifty-six and an insurance salesman by day.
 Hemingway is thirty-six, and “lean and sun-weathered from recent adventures in bull-fighting-and-African-safaris-and-Caribbean-sailing.”